timofeymukha/libWallModelledLES/README.md

 In the *tests* folder there is a toy channel flow case that you can try running to make sure that things compiled well.
 No more simulation cases are shipped with the library.
 However, OpenFOAM cases for turbulent channel flow and flow over a backward-facing step can be found using the following DOI: 10.6084/m9.figshare.6790013
-These thus serve both as turtorials for case set-up and as validation cases.
+These thus serve both as tutorials for case set-up and as validation cases.
 Further results obtained using the library can be found in the publications listed below.
 The cases considered in these publication can thus also be used for validation.